Notes on the Factorisation of the Hilbert Space for Two-Sided Black Holes in Higher Dimensions: Thin shell states as black hole microstates

 where $R_i^{*}$ is the minimal radius of the shell trajectory, and in the large \( m \) limit, \( R_i^* \sim \sqrt[d-1]{Glm_i} \).
 In the following sections, since the shell mass term is not actually important for our study (as it will be canceled out in the normalization), we will omit the shell mass term when calculating the inner product and consider only the gravitational action.
 That is, we will denote the inner product in the form of

 Non-trivial saddles arise when we compute the product of multiple inner products.
 In the manner of Euclidean gravitational path integral, each $\bra{\Psi_i}$ or $\ket{\Psi_j}$ defines a gravitational boundary condition.
-The principles of Euclidean gravitational path integrals tell us that, when computing the product of $n$ inner products, we should sum over all the possible topology which respect the $n$ boundary conditions, and perform the path integral over that manifolds.\footnote {In the JT gravity case, the authors of \cite{Saad:2019lba} elegantly demonstrate how to sum over different topologies and establish the connection between topological sums and random matrices.
-While it is well known that the sum over topology for higher dimensional space is still a hard problem.
-Therefore, here we just consider two saddle point solutions: the disk saddle (disconnected) and the pinwheel saddle (connected).
-In comparison with the contributions from other terms, we expect that the above two saddle point solutions would provide the major contribution, at least for the problem we are considering. }
+The principles of Euclidean gravitational path integrals tell us that, when computing the product of $n$ inner products, we should sum over all the possible topology which respect the $n$ boundary conditions, and perform the path integral over that manifolds.
+In the semiclassical limit, we consider only the contributions from the saddle point solutions. \footnote {In the case of JT gravity, the authors of \cite{Saad:2019lba} elegantly demonstrate the computation of the full Euclidean gravitational path integral by summing over different topologies, and establishing a profound connection between these topological sums and random matrix theory.
+While, performing a complete and reliable path integral for higher-dimensional gravity remains profoundly unclear, both conceptually and technically.
+Here we just consider two saddle point solutions: the disk saddle (disconnected) and the pinwheel saddle (connected).
+We expect that the above two saddle point solutions would provide the major contribution, at least for the problem we are considering.
+However, confirming this major contribution is crucial to our conclusions and presents a question worthy of further investigation. }

 Therefore, according to the rules of EGPI, the norm square of the inner product is

 In the case with four boundaries, the saddle point approximation gives us two possible geometries: the first is just like the two boundary case, only the same mass shell ($i_1=i_2$) in the inner product can be non-zero; while there is another solution with respect to the boundary condition coming from the replica geometry: even $i_1\ne i_2$, in the replica geometry, the index $i_1$ can propagate to the other $i_1$ living on the boundary of its replica partner.
 It is not difficult to obtain that for the fully connected saddle solution $Z_n$